 Other activities that we run, such as the academy or winter nets, have a separate fee to cover costs.

 As with previous years we are more than happy to agree discounts for those not able to pay, but the club as a whole needs to cover costs – so please respond to that online payment request when it comes your way.

-RCC is a wonderful place to spend some of your time in the summer months.
-Please continue to participate, understand when club officials chase you for subs, take out parent membership and help us to build the sense of community at this special club.
+In summary RCC is a wonderful place to spend some of your time in the summer months.
+Please continue to participate, understand when club officials chase you for subs, and help us to build the sense of community at this special club.

 Bring on the cricket.